MikhailWahib/Movibes/README.md

 - **TypeScript**: We use TypeScript to enhance code quality, offering robust and reliable code.

+**Tailwind CSS**: We've crafted the stunning visual experience of Movibes using Tailwindcss

 Explore the world of cinema with Movibes today!